Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Introduction

 The challenge presented by multi-modal learning with missing modalities has attracted significant interest.
-In CV, the learning of a shared multi-modal space to handle incomplete and unlabeled multi-view data~\cite{yin2017unified} can address this challenge.
-Ma et al.~\cite{ma2021smil} introduced the model SMIL, trained with meta-learning to address multi-modal learning with missing modalities.
-In MIA, several models~\cite{havaei2016hemis,dorent2019hetero} attempted to adopt statistical features (mean and variance) as embeddings for the model's decoding process for dealing with missing modalities.
-Also, some methods~\cite{shen2019brain,wang2021acn} approximate the missing features using all modalities.
-The work~\cite{wang2021acn} further introduced a ``dedicated'' training strategy, optimizing independent but related models for each missing modality situation.
-Relying on a different strategy, the methods in~\cite{chen2019robust,wang2023multi} proposed feature disentanglement models, aiming to separate modality-shared features and modality-specific features to better tackle missing modalities.
-A fact in multi-modal learning is that there are certain modalities that contribute more than others for a certain task -- see Fig.~\ref{fig:vis-iwv}.
-However, previous methods do not try to identify the most influential modalities in a multi-modal learning framework.
-Consequently they do not distill the knowledge from the more influential to the less influential modalities, which could be useful to enable high performance even when the most influential modalities are absent from the set of multi-modal testing images.
-Moreover, these methods are often designed to be task-specific (examples of tasks are classification or segmentation), so they cannot be easily adapted to work on multiple tasks with minimal adaptation.
+In CV, approaches like learning a shared multi-modal space~\cite{yin2017unified} and SMIL~\cite{ma2021smil} aim to address this issue.
+In MIA, some models~\cite{havaei2016hemis,dorent2019hetero} use statistical information (mean and variance) for decoding missing modalities, while others~\cite{shen2019brain,wang2021acn} estimate missing features from available ones.
+Wang et al.~\cite{wang2021acn} introduced a ``dedicated'' strategy, training independent models for each missing modality scenario.
+Another approach focuses on feature disentanglement, separating modality-shared and modality-specific features~\cite{chen2019robust,wang2023multi}.
+A fact in multi-modal learning, which is scarcely explored by previous methods, is that there are certain modalities that contribute more than others for certain tasks, as shown in Fig.~\ref{fig:vis-iwv}.
+Moreover, many existing approaches are task-specific, making them difficult to adapt across tasks like classification and segmentation.